 Health and wellbeing

 When it comes to staying active, Griffith offers all sorts of opportunities to keep fit and have fun.
-Depending on which campus your teen attends, they may have access to aquatic and tennis centres to gyms, athletics tracks and squash courts, so there’s something to suit every ability level and interest.
+Depending on which campus your teen attends, they may have access to aquatic and tennis centres, gyms, athletics tracks and squash courts, so there’s something to suit every ability level and interest.

 Finance

 Depending on their circumstances, your teen may also be eligible for a scholarship to study at Griffith.
 We offer more than 600 scholarships to make tertiary education more accessible.
-Applying for them is free and simple, and your teen can apply for multiple scholarships through just one form.
+Applying for them is free, and your teen can apply for multiple scholarships through just one form.
 Scholarships provide your teen with financial support, allowing them to focus more on their studies, as well as access to networking and mentoring opportunities.

 Griffith also has a range of financial services, including emergency support, careers assistance and even a second-hand textbook exchange.